 Bishop Hendricken High School students are more enthusiastic about their education, they show a greater maturity, and they develop stronger social skills throughout their four years.
 These same young men, as graduates, will become more polite and sensitive adults because they are more confident in who they are as individuals.
 In the long run, they will be better professionals, better husbands, fathers, sons, and global citizens.

 4. Better Grades & Test Scores

 Studies have shown that boys who attend a single-sex school will perform significantly better on standardized tests, putting them in a better position for college admissions.
-Bishop Hendricken has a record of standardized test scores well above local and national averages, as well as outstanding college placement for our graduates.
+Bishop Hendricken has a record of standardized test scores well above local and national averages, as well as outstanding college placements for our graduates.

 5. Male Role Models